mgussekloo/laravel-facet-filter/README.md

 /* Returns a Laravel collection of the facets for this model. */
 $facets = Product::getFacets();

-/* If you want to know which facet was selected, supply a filter to the getFacets method. */
+/* If you want to know which facet was selected, pass the current filter to the method. */
 $facets = Product::getFacets($filter);

 /* Since it's a Laravel collection, you can iterate or find the one you need easily.